jsteenbeeke/jsteenbeeke.github.io/_posts/2021-06-17-aws-lambda-for-java-developers.md

 <!--more-->

+## Security considerations

+AWS has **a lot** of services to offer, and generally speaking your AWS root account is tied to your (or your boss') creditcard.
+If your credentials fall into the wrong hands, you can get into a lot of financial trouble.

+When going through this article I recommend you create separate API accounts for:

+* Creating and managing the Docker image for your function in Amazon Elastic Container Registry
+* Invoking the lambda function

+And **never, under any circumstance, put the keys to these accounts in a public Git repository**.

 ## Getting started

 Maven is my go-to tool for managing projects, and to develop a lambda function you need to create